 (No ratings)

-Dr. Paul Sackstein, MD is a medical oncologist in Washington, DC specializing in medical oncology, adult oncology and adult hematology.
-He graduated from University of Connecticut School of Medicine in 2019 and has 6 years of experience.
-Dr. Paul Sackstein, MD is affiliated with Holy Cross Health, MedStar Washington Hospital Center and MedStar Health.
+Dr. Paul Sackstein, MD is a medical oncologist in LARGO, MD specializing in medical oncology, adult oncology and adult hematology.
+He graduated from University of Connecticut School of Medicine in 2019 and has 7 years of experience.
+Dr. Paul Sackstein, MD is affiliated with Holy Cross Health and MedStar Health.

 Dr. Paul Sackstein, MD graduated from University of Connecticut School of Medicine in 2019.
 He completed residency at Georgetown University Hospital.
-He is certified by the American Board of Internal Medicine, Internal Medicine and has a state license in Maryland.
+He is certified by the Medical Oncology, American Board of Internal Medicine Subspecialty Medical Oncology and has a state license in Maryland.

 Medical School: University of Connecticut School of Medicine (2019)